CICS110/CICS110.github.io/main/information/syllabus.md

 ### Grading Categories

 This course uses a *standards-based* grading system.
 Our goal is to shift focus from grades to learning.
-We will be using the following scale for all activities in this course:

-1. No Attempt
-2. Below Standards
-3. Approaching Standards
-4. Meeting Standards
-5. Exceeding Standards

-**What is standards-based grading?
-Why the shift from traditional grades?**

-We believe that grades should communicate, as clearly as possible, what students know and can do.
-We also seek to create a growth mindset environment that encourages students to take risks and to embrace mistakes as learning opportunities.
-Standards-based grading and the corresponding five-point scale are set up to support these two values by clarifying learning goals and assessing students on their progress towards meeting those goals, rather than prioritizing completion of tasks and assignments over learning.
-This allows for more meaningful student learning and teacher feedback, and moves away from an approach in which students are seeking to earn points rather than practicing to meet the learning goal.

-**What is the five-point scale?**

-Educational researchers developed the five-point scale to more clearly assess what a student knows and can do:
+Educational researchers developed a five-point scale to more clearly assess what a student knows and can do, which we will follow for all activities in this course:

 - **4:** Exceeding Standards, Consistently exceeds expectations for skills and understanding
 - **3:** Meeting Standards, Consistently meets expectations for skills and understanding